Joel-Singh/CS271-project-4/README.md

 ## Caveats

-- The binary search tree can only handle data types of `string`, `bool`, and `arithmetic` as they are the only ones programmed with default values for `get` if the requested key, `k`, is not in the tree.
+- The binary search tree can only handle data types of `string`, `bool`, `arithmetic`, `char`, and classes with a default constructor as they are the only ones programmed with default values for functions that return data in cases where a node can't be found.

-- Returns default value for the data functions min_data, max_data, and get

 ## Compiling